paigeyeung/battlecode22/notes.md

         - Track number of units built in static variables
     - w2
         - Build miner or soldier to maintain 50% / 50% balance
-        - Track my Archon locations in shared array
+        - Track ally Archon locations in shared array
         - Guess enemy Archon locations in shared array
     - w4
         - If there are hostile enemies in vision range, stop producing miners